read-0nly/PSRepo/SPO/Readme.md

 So this script sets the template to itself, because it was meant to document the fix when I figured it out.
 Swap out the self-reference in that line with null and you have a fix for the issue

 ### List Permission Mapper ##
-Maps out the permissions set throughout a list or document library
+Maps out the permissions set throughout a list or document library recursively